nmakarov/better/README.md

 		</script>
 	~~~

--	as a standalone function:
+-	As a standalone function.
+	Just prepare some string, set the correct content type - and off you go:

 	~~~ javascript
 		var sometext = 'some text';